Lodhi (rapper): Music career

-Lodhi released his first EP, the Culture Shock in late summer 2020.
-The Culture Shock is a fusion of both UK and Desi cultures and received and numbered spot on the BBC Asian Network’s Pakistani Music charts.
+Lodhi released his first EP, The Culture Shock in 2020.
+This release is a fusion of UK and Desi cultures and appeared on the BBC Asian Network’s Pakistani Music charts.
 Lodhi was featured on BBC Asian Network when his first track, "Jumma" was played as track of the week.

+In November 2022, Lodhi performed at the first Going South music festival in London alongside artists such as Panjabi MC, Bobby Friction, Priya Ragu and others.